JanMensch/PostImageRenderer/README.md

 There also is a `scale` property.
 It effectively multiplies the `exportSize`.
 Apple's default is `1.0`, which you can think of a "non retina" display, resulting in a poor export quality.
 This playground sets this value to `3.0` and gets a much better export quality.
 You may however need to manually resize the image after export.

+If you want to reduce issues when updating this playground, you can place your own custom reusable components, like color definitions or specific views into the directory `PostImageRenderer.playground/Sources/YourOwnFiles`.
+That directory is ignored by git and thus only changes in the pain playground file will get overwritten on `git pull`.

 ## Known issues

 Now there are things that do not work exactly as desired.
 Apple probably didn't intend Liquid Glass effects to be rendered to a PNG and it seems they have missed a few things on that front.